 This tends to happen if one tries to import 50-100 items from Google Scholar either all at once or in rapid succession.
 If you need to import such large numbers of items, it is better to first save the items to Google Scholar's "My Library" feature, then export items en masse as a BibTeX file from the My Library view.

 Sometimes a site will request a CAPTCHA verification.
-In this case, complete the verification test to restore access (if Zotero encounters a CAPTCHA request using the Retrieve PDF Metadata function, it will prompt the user).
+In this case, complete the verification test to restore access.
 Otherwise, in general, the site will restore your access within a few hours.
 You may be able to access the site using a different web browser in the interim.